Calibration Products

 Point Spread Functions

-Each individual sounding that AIRS does not measure a single ray through the atmosphere, but a bundle of rays.
-At any place in the atmosphere or on the ground, this bundle of rays appears as a circular patch, smeared by the side-to-side scanning and motion of the Aura spacecraft.
-These circular patches are not perfectly uniform, largely due to polarization effects inside the instrument.
+Each individual AIRS sounding that does not measure a single ray through the atmosphere, but a bundle of rays.
+At any place in the atmosphere or on the ground, this bundle of rays appears as a round patch, smeared by the side-to-side scanning and motion of the Aura spacecraft.
+These patches are not perfectly uniform.
 The point spread functions (PSFs) model this smeared patch.
-The PSFs are also known as "tophats," since the ground-based data as taken resembles a flat-topped cylinder when plotted in 3D.
+The PSFs are also known as "tophats," since the ideal shape resembles a flat-topped cylinder when plotted in 3D.

 Four images showing how the AIRS footprint is determined: a) Measured ‘top hat’ data from 1.1° circular mask data measured before flight. b) Cut to a width of 0.6° wide in spectral direction, since measured mask was with round mask. c) Rotated, due to scan mirror rotation effect. d) Smeared in the scan direction